-Alix and Ross are located in the Wellness suite in the school and play an active role in promoting healthy minds in our school community.
+Alix and Gareth are located in the Wellness suite in the school and play an active role in promoting healthy minds in our school community.

 Anti-Bullying Ambassadors Program

 The anti – bullying ambassadors’ programme has been set up in New-Bridge for all pupils.
-There are a group of fifteen ambassadors, identifiable by a blue hoodie, worn at break and lunch times.
+There are a group of thirty ambassadors, identifiable by a blue hoodie, worn at break and lunch times.

 They can be approached by any pupil who finds themselves in a situation where they need to talk to someone about friendship issues or if they witness any form of bullying taking place as they can bring it to the ambassadors’ attention.